 Bread, like most foods, will likely have a small amount of potassium.
 And even for kidney patients on a potassium restriction, whole grain breads with potassium can still be enjoyed.

-This is because the fiber from the bread helps us with a healthy gut.
+This is thanks to the fiber from the bread.
+Getting enough fiber helps us with a healthy gut.

-You can learn about potassium and the kidney diet here
+Learn about potassium and the kidney diet here.

 Fiber